Anreol/TurboEdition/Builds/Package/README.md

 *Other than that, this mainly aims to make worms not melt your performance by stage 3 due to the ridiculous high amount of them spawning.
 You could also say it also helps a bit with players getting 12 fire stacks out of nowhere and dying.*
 *Worms will keep spawning post-teleporter event for now, but I'd like to know the general consensus on this.*
 - Fixes
-	- Fixed Artifact of Worms modifying the original worm character spawn cards
+	- Fixed Artifact of Worms modifying the original worm character spawn cards.
-	- Fixed Fan of Blades not having ghosts
+	- Fixed Fan of Blades not having ghosts.
 	- Playing Cards is now server only.
 Should fix unintended behavior.
+	- Nanomachines is now server only.
+	- Added an extra condition to the Ejection Lever, it now should let players trigger it if the teleporter is the state previous to stage exit.
+	- Disabled typewriter as I come up with a better concept.
+	- Initial radius of Voice Modulator should now be fixed.
+	- Super stickies should be now properly affected by luck.

 `0.0.4`
 - Hotfix
 	- Added the new placeholder model to items that I accidentally skipped over